Aditya1722/Presto-single-pulse-search-explaination-/README.md

                 if useffts:
                     fftd_kerns = make_fftd_kerns(default_downfacts, fftlen)
 ```
-* Here we search for `filname` if it ends with `.dat` file or not if yes then we use `rfind` to find the `.dat` file index and try to save only name of the file in `filenmbase` if not then `filename` is saved as it is in `filenmbase`
+* If `filname` ends with `.dat` file then using  `rfind` to find the `.dat` file index and try to save only name of the file in `filenmbase` if
+  not then `filename` is saved as it is in `filenmbase`.
 * Filenmbase we got from previous step is added with an extension `.inf` to extract the informatiom using `info.info()` and save it in `info`
-* Then we extract dm info from info.dm and first add it in DMstr and then append DM values in `DMs`
+* Then we extract DM info from info.dm and first add it in DMstr and then append DM values in `DMs`
 * Then were extracting the info of `dt`(time step size) and `N`(no. of time bing )so we can get observation time(`obstime`)
 * `maxwidth` is either given by you or default
-* it checks if `maxwidth`(which you entered ) is > than 0
+* it checks if `maxwidth`(which you entered) is > than 0
-  > if yes then compare it with each (`down_sample list` values)*`dt`  and if it is < than `maxwidth` than add it to the list of `downnfacts`
+  > if yes then compare it with each (`default_sample list` values)*`dt`  and if it is < than `maxwidth` than add it to the list of `downnfacts`
-  > if no then store all the values which are less than the `max_downfact` which is already defined as 30
+  > if no then store all the values which are less than the `max_downfact` which is already defined as 30.
-* if `downsample` list is empty then the first value of `default_sample` if filled
+* If `downsample` list is empty then the first value of `default_sample` if filled.
 * This part runs only for first file it will take informtion of `N` and `dt` and store it in some variable  `orig_N` & `orig_dt`
-* if `useffts` is true then it runs a function `make_fftd_kerns` by sending argument - `default_downfacts,fftlen`
+* If `useffts` is true then it runs a function `make_fftd_kerns` by sending argument - `default_downfacts,fftlen`
-* This code identifies breaks or gaps in the data, constructs offregions to represent data regions without breaks, and then checks if the last break extends to the end of the file.
+* This code identifies breaks or gaps in the data, constructs offregions to represent data regions without breaks, and then checks if the last
+  break extends to the end of the file.
 If it does, the code updates N to exclude the padding at the end of the data.
-This ensures that only the meaningful data regions are considered in further processing.
+This ensures that only the
+  meaningful data regions are considered in further processing.
 As we encontered this function `make_fft_kerns` so we will discuss that before moving forward to next code part d
 ```
 def make_fftd_kerns(downfacts, fftlen):